learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 // LOG: A burgeoning startup helping busy parents transport their children to and from all of their activities on scooters.
 ```

-It also works with arrays:
+We can also use it with arrays:

 ```js
 const primes = [2, 3, 5, 7, 11];